 Our team at ValuePenguin is committed to helping you optimize all of your personal finance decisions so that you know you're getting the most value out of your financial products, including car insurance.
-We analyzed the car insurance market in Singapore, collecting real quotes from all the major companies to find the cheapest comprehensive policies currently available so that you can hit the road guilt-free.
+We analysed the car insurance market in Singapore, collecting real quotes from all the major companies to find the cheapest comprehensive policies currently available so that you can hit the road guilt-free.

 Table of Contents

 Cheapest Car Insurance Policies in Singapore: FWD, Etiqa and DirectAsia

 According to our research, FWD, Etiqa* and DirectAsia tended to offer the cheapest car insurance policies in the country.
 In general, these three firms' car insurance policies were 18% cheaper than the industry average.
 Not only that, we found that these three companies generally did not sacrifice coverage for affordability despite their inexpensive rates.

 We collected quotes for comprehensive plans from eight major insurers using the sample profile of a 30-year-old single male driver with 2 years' driving experience and a 0% No Claims Discount (NCD).
 The quotes were calculated on the basis of a standard excess of S$600.
 In a few cases where a S$600 excess was not available, we picked the closest offering to compare.

 As a reminder, you should always remember that the premium you'll receive will depend on many different factors, as every quote is personalized to the customer.
 However, our findings show that FWD, Etiqa and DirectAsia generally are a good place to start when looking for the cheapest car insurance premiums.

 |FWD Classic||S$1,799||S$600||S$1,000||S$30,000||S$40/day x 6 days||No|